gabrielmacedo/ci/disciplinas/cronografia-da-ciencia-da-informacao-trabalho-tema-1.md

     link: 'https://creativecommons.org/licenses/by-sa/4.0/'
   - >-
-      The copyright holder grants the IBICT permission to archive and post a copy of this paper on the Journal Article websites.
+      The copyright holder grants the IBICT permission to archive and post a copy of this paper in the journal article databases.
 bibliography: biblioteca.bib
 lang: pt-BR